-- When fundraising you must make it clear what the money is being raised for - To receive match funding from the Students' Union, you have to show us a clear plan of your fundraising activity: - What is the purpose of the fundraising? - What activity are you organising? (see next page for suggestions) - We can match a maximum £200 per fundraising activity - Let us know about your ideas & plans so we can promote your event further - You can collect donations from your society members or the wider public but this does NOT count as a fundraising activity that can be match funded by the Union - Similarly, ticket sales do NOT count as fundraising activity, unless you made it clear to your attendees what percentage of sales go towards your society
+- For all fundraising activities and to match funding you have to make the purpose of your activity clear when you ask for donations.
+Similarly to get match funding you will have to show us that you made your intentions clear. - We can match maximum £200 per fundraising activity - Let us know about your ideas & plans so we can promote your event further - You can collect donations from your society members or wider public, but this does NOT count as fundraising activity and cannot be matched by the Union - Similarly, ticket sales do not count as fundraising activity, except you made it clear to your attendees that the proceeds go towards your society plans